Reach2sudharsan/lumaa-spring-2025-ai-ml/demo.md

 3. Enter a sample query (e.g., *"I love action-packed thrillers with a Sci-Fi theme."*).
 4. Display the top recommended movies based on similarity.

-This demo provides a quick look at how the recommendation system works in action! 🎬
+This demo showcases how the recommendation system works in action!